camazota/Windows-Network-Packet-Sniffer-and-Protocol-Logger-Using-WinDivert/README.md

-# Windows Network Packet Sniffer and Protocol Logger Using WinDivert
+# Windows Packet Sniffer and Protocol Logger

 **Packet Sniffer** is a lightweight Windows packet sniffer built with the [WinDivert](https://reqrypt.org/windivert.html) library.
 It captures **inbound TCP/UDP packets**, extracts source and destination IP addresses and ports, and guesses the **application protocol** (like HTTP, DNS, SSH) based on well-known ports all in real time!